GP2code/NeuroBoosterArray/Component2.md

 ```

 ###### Component 2 of the build is done now.
-The files above are in the repository and may be valuable for future array builds.
+The files above are in the google drive directory here [https://drive.google.com/drive/folders/16F6elvTueImY_BAr8Wgg2aegIgffJQS2?usp=sharing] and may be valuable for future array builds.